aimukhin/minfft/README.md

 These graphs show the execution times of our routines compared with those of FFTW.
 Timings are plotted with three-sigma error intervals.

-### Generic complex DFT
+### Complex DFT
 ![](docs/perf-dft.svg)

 ### Real DFT
 ![](docs/perf-realdft.svg)

-For the generic complex and real DFTs, our library performs 1.5-2 times slower than FFTW in most cases.
+For the complex and real DFTs, our library performs 1.5-2 times slower than FFTW in most cases.
 It is not surprising, considering the sophistication of FFTW, but quite acceptable, taking into account how much simpler our code is.
 What is surprising, though, is that our library manages to perform comparably or significantly better than FFTW